 It is mandatory for DOCSIS 1.0 CM's to support forwarding of multicast traffic.
 However, the specification is silent on IGMP support.
-Thus, the only standard mechanism for controlling IP-multicast on DOCSIS 1.0 CMs is through SNMP and packet filters.
-Designers of DOCSIS 1.0 networks will have to deal with these limitations and expect no different from DOCSIS 1.0 CM's on a DOCSIS 1.1 network.
+Thus, the only standard mechanism for controlling IP-multicast on DOCSIS 1.0 CMs is

 G.2.6 Upstream Channel Change